plumed/plumed2/user-doc/OPES.md

 This module is not installed by default.
 Add '\-\-enable-modules=opes' to your './configure' command when building PLUMED to enable these features.
 See also \ref mymodules.

 ## Usage
-The OPES module contains three bias actions, \ref OPES_METAD and \ref OPES_METAD_EXPLOREthat sample metadynamics-like target distributions (e.g. the well-tempered one), and \ref OPES_EXPANDED that samples expanded ensembles target distributions (replica-exchange-like).
+The OPES module contains three bias actions, \ref OPES_METAD and \ref OPES_METAD_EXPLORE that sample metadynamics-like target distributions (e.g. the well-tempered one), and \ref OPES_EXPANDED that samples expanded ensembles target distributions (replica-exchange-like).
 It also contains various expansion collective variables (ECVs) to define such expanded targets.

 ## Module Contents